ind4skylivey/laravel-secure-baseline/README.md

 ## 📜 License

-Laravel Secure Baseline is provided under the **Business Source License 1.1 (BSL 1.1)** with a Change Date of **2029-01-01**, after which the Change License is **GPL-3.0-or-later**.
+All versions of Laravel Secure Baseline are provided under the **Business Source License 1.1 (BSL 1.1)** with a Change Date of **2029-01-01**, after which the Change License is **GPL-3.0-or-later**.
 Commercial or production use before the Change Date requires a commercial license from the author (ind4skylivey).
 See [LICENSE](LICENSE) for full terms.
-Releases up to and including v0.1.0 were published under MIT.

 ---